18F/uswds-jekyll/README.md

 image_alt: The image alt text
 ```

+To show a listing of projects on a page add `{% include project-list.html %} to the page`

 ### `layout: team-member`

 This layout is used to show details for an individual team member and uses the following front matter.